 Writing in 1984, Burgess speculated that Naipaul was a strong candidate for the Nobel Prize for Literature.
 This prophecy was eventually fulfilled when Naipaul was awarded the prize in 2001.
 In its Nobel Prize citation, the Swedish Academy said that Naipaul had ‘united perceptive narrative and incorruptible scrutiny in works that compel us to see the presence of suppressed histories.’

 That is a high-minded way of putting it, but not necessarily a writerly one.
 When Burgess summed up Naipaul’s achievement, he did so with reference to the specifics of a novel.
 In his assessment of A Bend in the River, he declared that Naipaul ‘presents the soul of a decent man with a moderate hope in the future, sustaining mild optimism with his reading of encyclopaedias, going to brothels for lack of love, finding love then losing it, eventually losing everything except the will to survive.’

-It seems only fitting to give the last word to Naipaul himself.
+It is fitting that Naipaul should have the last word.
 In the introduction to Finding the Centre, he writes: ‘However creatively one travels, however deep an experience in childhood or middle age, it takes thought (a sifting of impulses, ideas and references that become multifarious as one grows older) to understand what one has lived through or where one has been.’